neynt/notes/2017-09/music140-database.md

 - "I Want to Hold Your Hand"
   - 1963 Oct, The Beatles
   - First Beatles hit in the USA.
+- "A Hard Rain's a Gonna Fall"
+  - 1962, Bob Dylan
+  - About the Cuban Missile Crisis (1962 Oct)

 ## People